-2> if UL-SCH resources are available for a new transmission:

-3> if the UL-SCH resources can accommodate the SCell BFR MAC CE plus its subheader as a result of LCP:
+2> if UL-SCH resources are available for a new transmission and if the UL-SCH resources can accommodate the BFR MAC CE plus its subheader as a result of LCP:

-4> instruct the Multiplexing and Assembly procedure to generate the SCell BFR MAC CE.
+3> instruct the Multiplexing and Assembly procedure to generate the BFR MAC CE.

-3> else if the UL-SCH resources can accommodate the truncated SCell BFR MAC CE plus its subheader as a result of LCP:
+2> else if UL-SCH resources are available for a new transmission and if the UL-SCH resources can accommodate the Truncated BFR MAC CE plus its subheader as a result of LCP:

-4> instruct the Multiplexing and Assembly procedure to generate the truncated SCell BFR MAC CE.
+3> instruct the Multiplexing and Assembly procedure to generate the Truncated BFR MAC CE.

 2> else:

-3> trigger the SR for SCell beam failure recovery.
+3> trigger the SR for SCell beam failure recovery for each SCell for which BFR has been triggered and not cancelled.

+All BFRs triggered prior to MAC PDU assembly for beam failure recovery for a SCell shall be cancelled when a MAC PDU is transmitted and this PDU includes a BFR MAC CE or Truncated BFR MAC CE which contains beam failure information of that SCell.

 5.18 Handling of MAC CEs